-Federal agencies can use the following on-site renewable energy project financing options to help meet federal renewable energy goals and requirements.
+Federal agencies can use the following on-site distributed energy project financing options to help meet federal distributed energy goals and requirements.

-Use the FEMP Technical Assistance Request Portal to apply for assistance with a renewable energy project financed through appropriated funds.
+Use the FEMP Technical Assistance Request Portal to apply for assistance with a distributed energy project financed through appropriated funds.

 Federal On-Site Renewable Power Purchase Agreements